 A person below the retirement age faces the standard social security contributions rate which includes all insurance cases.
 After the person reaches the pension age, he/she is not insured against the risk of unemployment and disability and his/her wage becomes subject to a lower contributions rate.
-An employee receiving a service pension or persons with the 3rd degree of disability are not insured against unemployment.
-Table 2.10 summarizes the rates of social security contributions faced by employees in 2014-2016 and the distribution of the rate across different insurance cases.
+An employee receiving service pension or qualified as disabled-receiver of the state special pension is not insured against unemployment.
+Table 2.11 summarizes the rates of social security contributions faced by employees in 2014-2017 and the distribution of the rate across different insurance cases.